PHACDataHub/privacy_rac_demo/README.md

 Now we can model "excluding the name of the other individual where it appears with the views or opinions of the other individual" by saying that the presumption does not apply to the name of the opiner when it is contained in an opinion.
 We are basically guessing as to the meaning of "appears with" being equivalent to "contained in".

-We therefore need two rules, one making the opinion personal information about the potential grantee, and another defeating the presumption that contined information is personal information if it is the name of the opiner.
+We therefore need two rules, one making the opinion personal information about the potential grantee, and another defeating the presumption that contained information is personal information if it is the name of the opiner.

 The first part is almost identical to the exception in e, but with a different conclusion and section.

 ![definition h rule default](image-21.png)

-Now the rule is mostly duplicated, with the addition of a second piece of inforamtion, which is contained by the first, is the opiner's name, and the conclusion is changed to logically falsify that the second information is personal information regarding the grantee.
+Now the rule is mostly duplicated, with the addition of a second piece of information, which is contained by the first, is the opiner's name, and the conclusion is changed to logically falsify that the second information is personal information regarding the grantee.

 ![definition h rule exception](image-24.png)

-#### Disjunctive "and"
+##### Disjunctive "and"

 Let's take a second to note the word "and" at the end of (h).
 This is an example of why it is dangerous to use the raw text of a piece of legislation to determine its semantic meaning.
 By default, the word "and" would be considered to be conjunctive, requiring both (or all) of the listed elements.